FEUP-ESOF-2020-21/open-cx-t1g3-pantufas/README.md

 *As a < user role >, I want < goal > so that < reason >.*

+*As a customer, I want order food so that i can save time between/during conferences.
+    As a customer, I want to consult the products database so that i can choose my preferred products As a customer, I want to change my order.
+    As a customer, I want to consult the products database so that i can choose my preferred products As a customer, I want to cancel my order.

+As a customer, I want to choose my payment method

 **INVEST in good user stories**.
 You may add more details after, but the shorter and complete, the better.
 In order to decide if the user story is good, please follow the [INVEST guidelines](https://xp123.com/articles/invest-in-good-stories-and-smart-tasks/).